 Tracking donors and contacts by stage can have a meaningful impact on your organization.
-Use this to forecast things like identification, cultivation, solicitation, giving propensities, pipeline, followup, heat levels, and more.
+Use this to forecast things like prospecting, identification, cultivation, solicitation, giving propensities, pipeline, followup, heat levels, and more.
 Read on to learn how to use Kindful's standard tools to track these types of elements.

 A General Understanding

 You can utilize Notes, Groups, Contact Custom Fields, and Tasks to help manage the tracking of contacts through various stages.
 Use this to forecast things like identification, cultivation, solicitation, giving propensities, heat levels, and more.

 The most common use-case we see with this is to track via contact custom fields.
 You can begin tracking your contacts using these fully customizable fields, and then you can convert certain subsets of contacts into Groups.

 Using these highly configurable mechanisms can allow you to get exactly the right labels to properly identify your contacts.

 Use Contact Custom Fields to configure your contacts records to your specification.
 You can setup your fields to be Text, Long Text, (Single) Select, Multi-Select, or Date type.
 We always advise using Select or Multi-Select when tracking particular values as these are always filterable.
 Text and Long Text fields are not filterable; however, they are exportable.